Inattentional blindness: Expectation

 When a person expects certain things to happen, he/she tends to block out other possibilities.
 This can lead to inattentional blindness.
 For example, person X is looking for their friend at a concert, and that person knows their friend (person Y) was wearing a yellow jacket.
 In order to find person Y, person X looks around for people wearing yellow.
 It is easier to pick a color out of the crowd than a person.
 However, if person Y took off the jacket, there is a chance person X could walk right past person Y and not notice because he/she was looking for the yellow jacket.
 Because of expectations, experts are more prone to inattentional blindness than beginners.
 An expert knows what to expect when certain situations arise.
 Therefore, that expert will know what to look for.
 This could cause that person to miss out on other important details that he/she may not have been looking for.

 Capacity

 Attentional capacity, or neurological salience, is a measure of how much attention must be focused to complete a task.
 For example, an expert pianist can play a piano without thinking much, but a beginner would have to consciously think of every note they hit.
 This capacity can be lessened by drugs, alcohol, fatigue, and age.
 With a small capacity, it is more possible to miss things.
-Therefore, if a person is drunk, he/she will probably miss more than a sober person would.
-If your attentional capacity is large, you are less likely to experience inattentional blindness.
+Therefore, a drunk person will probably miss more than a sober person would, and a person with large attentional capacity is less likely to experience inattentional blindness.